24/7 on-demand availability / safer life at home

 Every missed call can be harmless, or it can indicate real risk.

-LEO sorts signals, unknown state and risk before people need to act.
+Signals, unknown state and risk are sorted before people need to act.

 Problem